dbmooreuk/tkd-choong-jang/APP_STORE_GUIDE.md

 #### Notes for Reviewer
 ```
-Thank you for reviewing TKD Forge - Choong Jang.
+Thank you for reviewing TKD Forge.

 TESTING VOICE CONTROL:
 1. Tap the microphone icon in the study view